ofeksadlo/AutoPlayer/README.md

 # Future plans
 * For now the player stores only 1 last played time.
 Next it will have a database which will store any clip that will be played.
-* The player using the database it stores will save last watched eposide per series.
+* The player using the database will save last watched eposide per series.
 * The player will automatically switch to next season eposide.